Lorina-Y/SpotifyAPI/README.md

 ## Overview
-This paper compares song data about valence, energy and dancibility provided from Spotify.
+This paper compares song data about valence, energy and dancibility provided from Spotify API.
 Aim to trace the change of Song Styles Across Generations of K-pop, focus on 3 representative girl groups: Girls' Generation, Twice, and Aespa.

 ## File Structure
 The repo is structured as: